Tangy and fragrant spring rhubarb topped with fluffy oaty biscuits in this simple and delicious rhubarb cobbler. An everyday winner!

 Recipe Tips and Notes

 - Use forced rhubarb if you want to it to keep its colour after the rhubarb has been cooked.
 Forced rhubarb is deep coral colour.
 It is also sweeter and more tender than regular rhubarb.
-I wasn’t able to find it, so the rhubarb in photos is not forced rhubarb.
+I wasn’t able to find it, so the rhubarb in the photos is not forced rhubarb.

-- I didn’t use flour or cornstarch to thicken the rhubarb but 1-2 tbsp could added for a thicker filling.
+- I didn’t use flour or cornstarch to thicken the rhubarb but 1-2 tbsp could be added for a thicker filling.

-More Rhubarb Recipes to Try:
+More Cobbler Recipes

 Rhubarb Cobbler